Saturday, December 30, 2006

 We've had lots of discussions about our friendship and how it's funny that, even though we are very different, we really like one another.
 And we also do have a lot in common.

-also very Dutch.
+Sheila's parents are both from Indonesia so she was raised in a different culture than I was, even though she was born in the Netherlands and is also very Dutch.
 Even after those six years of friendship we sometimes find something that is so totally different that it's funny we didn't notice that before.
 Looking back at that, it always raises a situation that I find very uncomfortable at the moment it happens.
 But then we talk about it and it ends up being funny.

 For instance, yesterday I asked her for a recipe for Foo Yong Hai.
 She told me that she wasn't going to share it.
 I was surprised, because I've shared recipes (and other things) with her before, and vice versa, and it's never been a problem.
 But yesterday she was really firm in her not sharing the recipe.
 She explained to me that in the Indonesian culture recipes are handed down generation to generation, and it's not done to share it with others outside the family.
 I thought that was funny because in my family we also have recipes like that (like grandma's apple pie and mom's purple cabbage) but anybody who likes them can have them.
 But apparently in their culture food is so important that you just don't do that.